lryona/Projects-2024/May 2024 /Philippine ATM/README.md

 As seen from the two files, my platform to complete this very mini project was Jupyter, but for a much efficient access of using my code in Github, I converted it to Python.

-The reason why I use Jupyter was normally, I utilized this platform for data visualization and analysis.
+The reason why I use Jupyter was normally, I utilized this platform when practicing data visualization and analysis.
 There are no other platforms I use at that time other than this.

 ---